olt/glazier/README.md

 as appropriate for your platform using:
     * SDK 7.0 [win70sdk_websetup] or a downloaded [win70sdk_iso]
     * SDK 7.1 [win71sdk_websetup] or a downloaded [win71sdk_iso]

+* If you get a warning during the installation of the SDK about a missing .NET Framework, then you need to install [Microsoft .NET Framework 4] before.
 * Run Windows Update for latest patches
 * Reboot
 * Download Mozilla toolkit from [mozbuild] and install per defaults